Neru-K/django-headless-cms/README.md

 I'd like to build a Headless CMS with Django, but I haven't done anything with it yet.
-In learning Django, I was very grateful for the following books written by Mr.William S. Vincent.
+The following books written by Mr. William S. Vincent was a great help in learning Django.
 My sincere thanks and respect to him.

 "Django for Beginners: Build Websites with Python and Django"